Unique people influence communities.

 Three reasons, in this order.

 A typical homebuyer buys one house every few years.
 An investor buys five to ten houses a year.
-That creates repeatable, predictable transaction flow - which means a brokerage built around investors can build real systems instead of chasing one-off deals.
+That creates repeatable, predictable transaction flow - which means a team built around investors can build real systems instead of chasing one-off deals.

 Investor transactions are numbers-driven.
 Less emotional.
 Investors appreciate process.
 That fits our DNA - we like building systems, not managing feelings.